OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOTSPOT.md

 bogus-priv
 dhcp-range=192.168.50.150,192.168.50.200,255.255.255.0,12h
 ```
+Keep the comment in `# bind-dynamic` to return to an Internet config.

 Add the following lines at the bottom of `/etc/dhcpcd.conf` (make sure you use the right file... `dhcpcd.conf`):
 ```